 \subsection{Non-identifiability result}

-Here I discuss how to derive identifiability when there is an arbitrary set of observational and experimental data and a specific causal query.
-In other words, one researcher might have available information on a factorial experiment, denoted here by the probability of an outcome given two treatments at the same time, $\Pr(Y_{a, b})$.
+Here I study whether single-treatment effects can be identified when there is an arbitrary set of observational and experimental data and a specific causal query.
+In other words, one researcher might have available information on a factorial experiment, and maybe observational data as well, and they want to know whether the single-treatment effect can be extrapolated from those data.
+The answer is generally negative, if no strong assumptions are made, as I show below.
+On the other hand, if one is willing to make strong structural or functional assumptions, then identification might be possible.

 For the purpose of notation, we use uppercase letters ($A, B, Y$) to represent random variables and lowercase letters ($a, b, y$) to represent their instantiations.
 Sometimes, this researcher might have observational data as well, denoted here by $\Pr(Y, A, B)$.
 In the paper, I will be assuming the standard regular assumptions of SUTVA and positivity \citep{imbens2015causal}.
+The notation of potential outcomes is used throughout the paper. $Y_{a, b}$ denotes the potential outcome $Y$ when treatments $A$ and $B$ are set to $a$ and $b$, respectively.
+Similarly, $Y_a$ denotes the potential outcome $Y$ when treatment $A$ is set to $a$, and $B$ takes its natural value.
 The problem here is whether it is possible to identify single-treatment quantities using these data.